Kuluk Bay: Contemporary military activity

-MEC Investigation
+MEC investigation

-As a part of a large scale MEC (Munitions and Explosives of Concern) investigation on Adak island from 1996 to 1999, the shoreline of Kuluk bay was investigated for the presence of WWII and Cold war era land mines.
+As a part of a large scale MEC (Munitions and Explosives of Concern) investigation on Adak Island from 1996 to 1999, the shoreline of Kuluk Bay was investigated for the presence of WWII and Cold War era land mines.
 During the investigative process.
 The region about the settlement of Adak was divided into three regions of priority, the area along Kuluk Bay was investigated as a part of the priority three region.
 Following the main, six phased investigation of the priority three area, a potential minefield located along Kuluk bay, where six active gun emplacements existed, was searched.
 Ultimately 89 anomalies were excavated in the beach area, three of which were discovered to be MEC items.

 Sea-based X-band radar

-The Sea-based X-band Radar (SBX 1), a missile defense radar system.
-Prior to its completion in 2003, was planned to be located in Kuluk bay.
-The SBX was developed for the United States by Boeing, with Boeing subcontractor, Manson Construction, responsible for creating the Sea-Based radar mooring site Kuluk bay.
+Prior to its completion in 2003, the Sea-based X-band radar (SBX 1), a missile defense radar system, was planned to be located in Kuluk bay.
+The SBX was developed for the United States by Boeing, with Boeing subcontractor, Manson Construction, responsible for creating the Sea-Based radar mooring site Kuluk Bay.
 Large anchors and other components were placed in the bay using cranes, barges, and tugs.
 The mooring site was reportedly completed three weeks in advance to the deadline.
-In preparation for the SBX, roughly 26 million dollars in underwater rigging was prepared in the summer of 2007 in Kuluk bay.
+In preparation for the SBX, roughly 26 million dollars in underwater rigging was prepared in the summer of 2007 in Kuluk Bay.
 The rigging consisted of steel chains connected between eight 75-ton anchors fixed beneath the bay.
-Despite its supposed positive economic implications for Adak, as of 2010, the SBX was not located anywhere near Adak island nor did there exist plans to relocate it to Kuluk bay.
+Despite its supposed positive economic implications for Adak, as of 2010, the SBX was not located anywhere near Adak Island nor did there exist plans to relocate it to Kuluk Bay.

 In preparation for the SBX, a US army restricted area within a radius of 1000 yards about the Sea Based radar mooring site was outlined within the bay.
 This army restricted area was established in the Code of Federal Regulations Title 33-Navigation and Navigable Waters, part 334.
 Section 334.1325 as of November 23, 2007.
 This restricted area was proposed in July 2007 by the US Army Corps of engineers in anticipation of potential movement of the SBX into Kuluk Bay per the Missile Defense Agency.
 The restriction was intended to better secure the SBX, its crew, and other vessels transiting the area.